 There are numerous conditions which present in a similar way to chordoma.
 Just a few examples are listed, including:

-Another form of primary bone cancer
+- Osteosarcoma: Another form of primary bone cancer

-- Giant Cell Tumour of the Bone:
+- Giant Cell Tumour of the Bone: A non-cancerous tumour that arises in the bone

-Currently, the main treatment strategy for chordoma patients involves the surgical removal of the tumour followed by radiotherapy(4).
 This cancer type is one which has received a lot of research attention.
-Scientists are working to develop advanced radiotherapy techniques and targeted treatments to specific gene alterations taking place in the tumour to improve the treatment of chordoma.
+Scientists are working to develop advanced radiotherapy techniques and targeted treatments to specific gene alterations taking place in the tumour to improve the treatment of chordoma (see 'Causes, Risk Factors & Therapeutic Targets in Chordoma' section for more information).

 Surgery

-As with in the majority of primary bone cancers, the main treatment option for chordoma patients is surgery(4).
+As with in the majority of primary bone cancers, the main treatment option for chordoma patients is surgery (4).
 The slow-growing nature of this tumour type, and its low risk of spreading to other areas of the body, makes the surgical removal of the tumour a beneficial method of treatment.
 The removal of the tumour alongside a small amount of healthy tissue reduces the risk of the tumour returning at a later date and ensures all cancer cells are removed from the area.
 This procedure is known as taking a ‘wide-surgical margin’(1).

 Unfortunately, the location of a chordoma can often make the planning of surgical margins difficult.
 Chordomas present on the spine and the skull and are therefor frequently located nearby to major nerves, structures and critical organs(4).
 If the tumour is present at the base of the skull, surgery can often be carried out using a tube through the nose - which is known as an endoscopy.
+The location of the tumour may also mean that it is not always possible to remove a margin of healthy tissue too.

-The complete surgical removal of the chordoma offers the best chance of controlling the cancer(4).
+The complete surgical removal of the chordoma offers the best chance of controlling the cancer (4).
 However, as there is not much space around these tumours and nearby critical structures, the tumour is often removed and radiotherapy is carried out to destroy any remaining cancer cells in the area.
 Therefore surgery followed by radiotherapy treatment offers the best possible control of the chordoma and lowers the probability of the tumour returning at a later date.

 In some cases, due to the location of the tumour, surgery may not be possible and other treatment will be used as an alternative.
 As chordoma is commonly located on the spine, surgery can have effects on the patient’s lower limb, bladder or bowel functionality.
 Therefore, the benefit of surgery must be assessed alongside the possible risks and side-effects.